CodeCollab/Encryption/README.md

 ## Usage

-This library provides a common interfaces and exceptions for handling crypto in your applications..
+This library provides common interfaces and exceptions for handling crypto in your applications.

 ### Generating key